-By Tim Kirsininkas, Communications Intern
+By Tim Kirsininkas, Communications Intern in 2017

 For the past six months, I have had the pleasure of serving as the Communications Intern for the City of St. Charles.
 In this role, I assist the City’s Communications Division in gathering and publishing information about important news and updates for the City’s communications channels, including the City website, social media, and our monthly newsletter, The Den.
 The Communications Division also serves as a liaison to local media outlets, and assists residents when they have questions or concerns.